urephu/cicd-app-deployment-project/README.md

 ## Goal of the project

-- Continous delivery for containers to kubernetes clusters
+- Continous delivery for containers(Docker)to kubernetes clusters

 ## Prerequisites
 - JDK 1.8 or later